telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-menu.md

 ### Add the About Pull-Down Menu

 The Kendo UI Menu control allows adding any content to a drop-down menu item.
 It does not have to be a list of selectable items like the **Genres**.
-To add content to a menu item, include a `&lt;ul&gt;` element with a single `&lt;li&gt;` element.
-Within that element, use a `&lt;div&gt;` to specify the content.
+To add content to a menu item, include a `<ul>` element with a single `<li>` element.
+Within that element, use a `<div>` to specify the content.

 The example below demonstrates how to add this content for the **About** menu item.